oracle-livelabs/oci/terraform-infrastructure/network/network.md

-# Setting up Highly Available and Secure Infrastructure with Terraform on OCI
+# Set up Highly Available and Secure Infrastructure with Terraform on OCI

-## Working with Networking on Terraform
+## Work with Networking on Terraform

 ### Introduction